umairamalik/Educational_website/README.md

 # Task
-This is my todays assignment for internship
+A website for an Educational Platform